learn-co-curriculum/command_line_castle_code_along/README.md

 ###Open a file with open
 Now you need to open the text file you created, `open wiseman.txt`.
 Enter these directions into the text file: "The princess is in the castle by the lake, just through the spiny forest" Don't forget to save your changes!

-###Say it loud with say
-Now you need the wiseman to actually tell you those directions. `say -f wiseman.txt`.
-The `-f` is a flag that passes an option to the say command.
-If you want the wiseman to have a different voice, you can enter a few options: Bruce, Vicki, Alex, Fred, Kathy, or Victoria.
-You do that by entering `say -f wiseman.txt -v Bruce` The order matters here!
-It wouldn't read the file name if you put it after Bruce.

 ###Get out of a directory with cd ..
 You thank the wiseman and head out on your way.
 First you have to leave the tavern and head back out into the territory.
 The `territory` directory is the parent directory of `tavern`.
 It holds `tavern` inside it like a baby.
 In other words, `tavern` is a child of `territory`.
 In order to move into a parent directory, type `cd ..` The `..` basically means, "Take me back one level.""
 Check your location with `pwd` just to be sure.

 So now you know you need to go through the Spiney Forest, which first means in it, and then out of it.
 Create your Spiney Forest with `mkdir spiney_forest` and then move into it `cd spiney_forest`.
 But OH NO!
 You encounter a DRAGON!
 Create him and then see what he has to say with `touch dragon.txt`.
 Open the text file with `open dragon.txt` and type, "I can breath fire, so beware.
 Put me in my cage if you dare."
-And then let him speak `say -f dragon.txt`

 ###Moving around with mv
 <img src="http://th01.deviantart.net/fs70/200H/i/2014/129/8/b/hungry_dragon_by_mourri-d7hp8fg.jpg" width="300" align="right" hspace="20"> Create the dragon's cage `mkdir dragon_cage`.
 And now move the dragon into his cage.
 I bet he didn't think it would be this simple: `mv dragon.txt dragon_cage`.
 The first argument `dragon.txt`, is the file you're moving and the second argument, `dragon_cage`, is the location you want to move it to.
 Check the contents of spiney_forest with `ls`.
 You should only see the cage.
 If you `cd dragon_cage` and then `ls` you'll see the dragon is put in his place!